View on GitHub

 Important Requirements:

-Create the screenshots directory:
+Create screenshots directory:

 mkdir screenshots